Core Project Members

 Victor Buchli

 Victor is Professor of Material Culture within the Material Culture Group at UCL and works on the material culture of Low Earth Orbit, architecture, domesticity, the archaeology of the recent past, and critical understandings of materiality and new technologies.
-Currently he is Principal Investigator of the 5 year European Research Council funded research project: ETHNO-ISS: An Ethnography of an Extraterrestrial Society: the International Space Station (ERC Advanced Grant, no. 833135) and is one of the theme leaders of the [email protected]
+Currently he is Principal Investigator of the 5 year European Research Council funded research project: ETHNO-ISS: An Ethnography of an Extraterrestrial Society: the International Space Station (ERC Advanced Grant, no. 833135) and is one of the theme leaders of the ESA_lab@UCL.

 Selected Publications

-- 2020 Buchli, V. (forthcoming) ‘Extra-terrestrial methods: towards an ethnography of the ISS’, in T. Carroll et al. Lineages and Advancements in Material Culture Studies: Perspective from UCL Anthropology, London: Bloomsbury
+- 2020.
+Buchli, V. Extra-terrestrial methods: towards an ethnography of the ISS.
+In Lineages and Advancements in Material Culture Studies: Perspectives from UCL Anthropology, edited by T. Carroll et al. London: Bloomsbury

-- 2020 Buchli, V. (forthcoming) ‘Low Earth Orbit: A speculative ethnographer’s guide’ in W. Bracewell et al. Anti-Atlas: Towards a Critical Area Studies, London: UCL Press
+- 2020.
+Buchli, V. Low Earth Orbit: A speculative ethnographer’s guide.
+In Anti-Atlas: Towards a Critical Area Studies, edited by W. Bracewell et al. London: UCL Press

 Selected Talks